iamneerajsingh/sfc360.github.io/README.md

 The AZ-500 course, "Microsoft Azure Security Technologies," equips IT security professionals with the skills to implement security controls, maintain an organization's security posture, and identify and remediate vulnerabilities.
 It covers identity and access management, platform protection, data and application security, and security operations.
 This course is ideal for Azure Security Engineers aiming to enhance their expertise in securing Azure environments

+The mindmaps for all topics covered in the AZ-500 training can be accessed from the link below

 https://go.klaxoon.com/DKHPWP2

 ![AZ-500-All topics - 2024-12-02](https://github.com/user-attachments/assets/79e2bd67-4fd2-484e-be1c-6699035204f8)